eshnish/Kube-3-Node-Cluster/README.md

   - Install **kind**:
     [bash] ``````$ curl.exe -Lo kind-windows-amd64.exe https://kind.sigs.k8s.io/dl/v0.27.0/kind-windows-amd64``````
-    --Uses curl to install kind executable bin from the URL passed to save kind to your local system --'-L' instructs the curl to follow any redirects and 'o' is the output format in this case- **kind-windows-amd64.exe**
+    --Uses curl to install kind executable bin from the URL passed to save kind to your local system.
+    --'-L' instructs the curl to follow any redirects and 'o' is the output format in this case- **kind-windows-amd64.exe**

     [bash] ``````$ choco install kind -y``````